 Now I won't feign I understand what this means because chasing Epic's games has proven to be a fruitless task for the most part.
 Nevertheless, we'll be on the prowl for any interesting fan theories that may pop up, because we often tend to enjoy those more than Fortnite's official reveals.

-That's not to say that Epic don't deserve any credit for their meticulous staging of Fortnite's Season 5, which has truly been impressive.
+That's not to say that Epic don't deserve any credit for their of Fortnite's Season 5, which has truly been impressive.
 It's just that we really enjoy mythology-savvy Fortniters letting their imaginations run free.